MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-1-Federal-Acquisition-Regulation/subchapter-H-Clauses-Forms/part-52-Solicitation-Provisions-Contract-Clauses/subpart-52.2-Text-Provisions-Clauses/section-52.222-50.md

 (ii) The Contractor shall provide the compliance plan to the Contracting Officer upon request.

-(5) *Certification.* Annually after receiving an award, the Contractor shall submit a certification to the Contracting Officer that -
+(5) *Certification.* Annually after receiving an award, the Contractor shall submit a certification to the Contracting Officer that—

 (i) It has implemented a compliance plan to prevent any prohibited activities identified at paragraph (b) of this clause and to monitor, detect, and terminate any agent, subcontract or subcontractor employee engaging in prohibited activities; and

-(ii) After having conducted due diligence, either -
+(ii) After having conducted due diligence, either—

 (A) To the best of the Contractor's knowledge and belief, neither it nor any of its agents, subcontractors, or their agents is engaged in any such activities; or

 (B) If abuses relating to any of the prohibited activities identified in paragraph (b) of this clause have been found, the Contractor or subcontractor has taken the appropriate remedial and referral actions.

 (i) *Subcontracts.* (1) The Contractor shall include the substance of this clause, including this paragraph (i), in all subcontracts and in all contracts with agents.
-The requirements in paragraph (h) of this clause apply only to any portion of the subcontract that -
+The requirements in paragraph (h) of this clause apply only to any portion of the subcontract that—

 (i) Is for supplies, other than commercially available off-the-shelf items, acquired outside the United States, or services to be performed outside the United States; and